 - 1. This is an action for breach of County Ordinance No. 2011-009 (codified at Art.
-XII, sec.
+XII, Sec.
 2-429, Palm Beach County Code), a copy of which was attached to Plaintiffs' Complaint as Exhibit 4, and is incorporated herein by reference. - 2.
 The County incorporates by reference paragraphs 2-6 of Plaintiffs' Complaint, and the definition of Municipalities set forth on the first page of the Complaint-i.e., all of the Plaintiffs. - 3.
-Intervenor Sharon R. Block, in her capacity as Clerk & Comptroller of Palm Beach County (Clerk & Comptroller), as alleged in her Motion to Intervene, at paragraph 10, has invoiced the Municipalities for operation of the OIG for Fiscal Year (FY) 2011 and the first quarter of FY 2012. - 4.
-Each of the Municipalities has failed and refused to pay the amounts invoiced. - 5.
-The Inspector General has indicated her intention to fulfill her duties as set forth in Art XII, Sec.
+Intervenor Sharon R. Bock, in her capacity as Clerk & Comptroller of Palm Beach County (Clerk & Comptroller), as alleged in her Motion to Intervene, at paragraph 10, has invoiced the Municipalities for operation of the OIG for Fiscal Year 2011 and the first quarter of Fiscal Year 2012. - 4.
+In violation of this County Ordinance, each of the Municipalities has failed and refused to pay the amounts invoiced pursuant to this Ordinance and has refused to make any future payments thereunder. - 5.
+The Inspector General has indicated her intention to fulfill her duties as set forth in Art.
+XII, Sec.
 2-423 with respect to the Municipalities, as well as all other governmental entities participating in the OIG program. - 6.
-In the absence of funding from the Municipalities, the oversight by the OIG will be substantially less comprehensive than it would be with full funding of the OIG. - 7.
-The County has been damaged by the OIG's diminished oversight of its vendors and other activities the OIG conducts.
-The OIG's diminished ability to oversee County vendors and
+In the absence of funding from the Municipalities, the oversight by the OIG will be substantially less comprehensive than it would be with full funding of the OIG.